 In 2016, the club was proud to play host to England Golf for their English Senior Men's Open Amatuer Championship (co-hosted with Rothley Park).
 Richard Latham (Woodhall) Spa won the event by five strokes having opened the tournament with a 67 at Kirby Muxloe, followed it with a 71 at Rothley Park and then shot 75 on the final day back at Kirby.

-Kirby Muxloe Golf Club is now approaching its 125th anniversary.
-It is still going strong and is one of the most sought after golfing venues in Leicestershire.
+Kirby Muxloe Golf Club having now passed its 125th anniversary, the club is still going strong and is one of the most sought after golfing venues in Leicestershire.

-We hope that you have found this potted history of the Club taken from our Centenary book enjoyable and informative.
+We hope that you have found this potted history of the Club both enjoyable and informative.